-Deloitte LLP, Chartered Accountants, the auditor of Peyto, is independent within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Alberta.
+Deloitte LLP, Chartered Professional Accountants, Chartered Accountants, the auditor of Peyto, is independent within the meaning of the Rules of Professional Conduct of the applicable Chartered Accountants, Chartered Professional Accountants provincial regulator of Alberta.

-Valiant Trust Company, at its principal offices in Calgary, Alberta and Toronto, Ontario is the transfer agent and registrar for the Common Shares.
+Computershare Trust Company of Canada, at its principal offices in Calgary, Alberta and Toronto, Ontario is the transfer agent and registrar for the Common Shares.